What is Citrus Greening?

-Huanglongbing (HLB), also referred to as Citrus Greening, is a systemic bacterial disease that affects all citrus varieties and other plants in the Rutaceae family.
-Ornamental plants can also be infected, including boxwood and orange jasmine.
+Huanglongbing (HLB), commonly known as Citrus Greening, is a bacterial disease that impacts all citrus varieties and some plants in the Rutaceae family, including ornamental plants like boxwood and orange jasmine

 2. What causes Citrus Greening?